-That’s because you receive a separate score for each of the three credit bureaus: Equifax, Experian, and TransUnion.
+That’s because you receive a separate credit score for each of the three credit bureaus: Equifax, Experian, and TransUnion.

 Each credit bureau may collect slightly different financial data that contributes to your FICO score.
-In some cases, your creditors may only report information to only one or two of the credit bureaus.
+In some cases, your creditors may only report information to one or two of the credit bureaus.

-How can you improve your credit?
+How can you improve your FICO score?

 You can also explore your options in getting derogatory items removed from your credit history.

-It’s is possible to do on your own, but it’s also helpful to enlist a professional credit repair company, especially if you have several negative items.
+It’s possible to do on your own, but it’s also helpful to enlist a professional credit repair company, especially if you have several negative items.
 Reputable companies understand your rights when it comes to dealing with creditors and collection agencies.

 Plus, you don’t have to deal with the emotional issues that come with trying to negotiate credit repair.
 Instead, you have a professional counselor who is highly trained to work on your behalf.